 So why do I need a pollen calendar?

 Good question.
 Our pollen calendar takes the long view.
 It uses past pollen count data collected over several years to show which plants are usually active during which months in the UK.

 The pollen calendar covers the whole year because there can still be pollen in the air in winter even if the count isn’t happening.

 Check our pollen calendar for the UK

 What if I’d like an even more detailed pollen forecast?

 We’ve got that covered.
 Allergy depends so much on what your trigger is, where you live and the weather.
 Everyone has a personal hay fever season.
-So we created Klara, our personalised allergy companion.
-The app offers pollen forecasts for specific plants.
+So we created the klarify app, our personalised allergy companion.
+Our app offers pollen forecasts for specific plants.
 You can also log how your hay fever is making you feel; people are sensitive to different pollen counts.
-Then Klara will give you allergy insights tailored just for you.
+Then the app will give you allergy insights tailored just for you.
 And it’s at your fingertips wherever you are.

 Discover how to take better care of your allergy in relation to sport, travel, treatment options and much more.
 With hay fever, information really is power.

 Our app is a free service – with no ads to get in the way.
 Why not download it to your phone and give it a try.